-As I was standing out in right field that first day of practice, waiting for that rare fly ball to enter my realm, I thought I heard the familiar sound of my dad’s truck door slamming.
+As I was standing out in right field that first day of practice, waiting for that rare fly ball to enter my realm, I thought I heard a familiar sound, my dad’s truck door slamming.
 When my dad was upset, he would sometimes slam his pickup truck door, a very recognizable sound to me.
 I turned in the direction of the noise and then heard my dad holler, in front of everyone, “Garry, get over here!”
 Embarrassing!
 I did not say good-bye to the coach or anyone but ran out to my dad's truck and got in.
 That was the last day of my “baseball career.”
 All the way home in my dad's pickup, I got to hear, “I am a working man.
 I don't have time for sports.
 If you think I am going to come here every day and pick you up, that's not going to happen!”

 While I was having my pity party, God looked down from Heaven and said, “Good!”
 What was good about it?
-“It is good for a man that he bear the yoke in his youth.”
-(Lamentations 3:27) A yoke is something a farmer puts on a bull or mule to get it to turn in the direction he wants.
-The farmer will have reins attached to this yoke, and no matter how much that mule wants to go back to the feeding trough, or how stubborn it might me, still the mule will go plow more because the farmer will jerk the reins and twist its neck around with the yoke.
-And young people have a yoke on them by their parents.
+"It is good for a man that he bear the yoke in his youth.”
+(Lamentations 3:27) In the Bible the yokes of a person, king, or a country meant that someone was ruling over another (Genesis 27:40, Jeremiah 30:8, Nahum 1:12-13).
+And young people have a yoke on them from their parents.
 Dad and Mom make the decisions, and sometimes they’re not what we want.
 Now you can get rid of that yoke if you want.
 Just sneak out the window after you parents go to bed, steal your neighbor’s car or you parents', and go on a joy ride.
 Of course, you may kill someone or cripple someone and have to live with that the rest of your life, but anyone can be rebellious and pay the consequences.